Scott M. McLennan

 1. Mars Mission Support and Research

 Professor McLennan is a member of the science teams for the 2003 Mars Exploration Rover mission (Opportunity) and the 2011 Mars Science Laboratory mission (Curiosity).
 His role is to support mission planning and operations and to carry out research using the most recently returned data from Mars.
 He is also on two instrument teams (PIXL and SuperCam) for the upcoming Mars2020 rover mission and is part of the science team for the proposed SCIM Mars dust sample return mission that is being developed by the BoldlyGo Institute, a not-for-profit private enterprise.
 Professor McLennan was a participating scientist on the 2001 Mars Odyssey Gamma Ray Spectrometer experiment until that instrument stopped collecting useful data in 2008.
 He has supervised a number student and post-doctoral collaborators on these missions.

 2. Sedimentary Geochemistry on Mars

 Chemical analyses of surface rocks and soils returned during the Viking, Pathfinder, Spirit, Opportunity, Phoenix and Curiosity missions coupled with mineralogical and chemical data from a variety of orbital missions, provide important constraints on the geological history of Mars.
-Professor McLennan is currently funded through the NASA Mars Data Analysis Program to evaluate these results in terms of crustal evolution and the various sedimentary processes that may have operated at the Martian surface during its history.
+Professor McLennan is currently carrying out research to evaluate these results in terms of crustal evolution and the various sedimentary processes that may have operated at the Martian surface during its history.